Mysticism: Union and mystical experience

-Religious ecstasies and interpretative context
+Process and explanatory context

 Mysticism involves an explanatory context, which provides meaning for mystical and visionary experiences, and related experiences like trances.
 According to Dan Merkur, mysticism may relate to any kind of ecstasy or altered state of consciousness, and the ideas and explanations related to them.
 Parsons stresses the importance of distinguishing between temporary experiences and mysticism as a process, which is embodied within a "religious matrix" of texts and practices.
 Richard Jones does the same.
 Peter Moore notes that mystical experience may also happen in a spontaneous and natural way, to people who are not committed to any religious tradition.
 These experiences are not necessarily interpreted in a religious framework.
 Ann Taves asks by which processes experiences are set apart and deemed religious or mystical.

 Intuitive insight and enlightenment

 Some authors emphasize that mystical experience involves intuitive understanding of the meaning of existence and of hidden truths, and the resolution of life problems.
 According to Larson, "mystical experience is an intuitive understanding and realization of the meaning of existence."
 According to McClenon, mysticism is "the doctrine that special mental states or events allow an understanding of ultimate truths."
-According to James R. Horne, mystical illumination is "a central visionary experience [...] that results in the resolution of a personal or religious problem.
+According to James R. Horne, mystical illumination is "a central visionary experience [...] that results in the resolution of a personal or religious problem."

 According to Evelyn Underhill, illumination is a generic English term for the phenomenon of mysticism.
 The term illumination is derived from the Latin illuminatio, applied to Christian prayer in the 15th century.
-Comparable Asian terms are bodhi, kensho and satori in Buddhism, commonly translated as "enlightenment", and vipassana, which all point to cognitive processes of intuition and comprehension.
-According to Wright, the use of the western word enlightenment is based on the supposed resemblance of bodhi with Aufklärung, the independent use of reason to gain insight into the true nature of our world, and there are more resemblances with Romanticism than with the Enlightenment: the emphasis on feeling, on intuitive insight, on a true essence beyond the world of appearances.
+Comparable Asian terms are bodhi, kenshō, and satori in Buddhism, commonly translated as "enlightenment", and vipassana, which all point to cognitive processes of intuition and comprehension.

 Spiritual life and re-formation

-Other authors point out that mysticism involves more than "mystical experience."
-According to Gellmann, the ultimate goal of mysticism is human transformation, not just experiencing mystical or visionary states.
+Other authors point out that mysticism involves more than "mystical experience".
+According to Gellman, the ultimate goal of mysticism is human transformation, not just experiencing mystical or visionary states.
 According to McGinn, personal transformation is the essential criterion to determine the authenticity of Christian mysticism.